auniquesun/ViPFormer/README.md

 * pueue & pueued 2.0.4

 ### W&B Docker Setup
+We track the model training and fine-tuning with W&B tools.
+The official W&B tools may be slow and unstable since they are on remote servers, we install the local version by running the following command.

 ```shell
   docker run --rm -d -v wandb:/vol -p 28282:8080 --name wandb-local wandb/local:0.9.41